 A pupil's portfolio forms the central part of coursework assessment.
 In this context the use of computer aided design software allows pupils the exciting possibility of realising their ideas in a virtual form before starting to build them.

-We have a comprehensive range of machinery and equipment - from saws and drills, through lathes and welding equipment, right up to state of the art laser cutting technology.
+We have a comprehensive range of machinery and equipment - from saws and drills, through lathes and welding equipment, right up to state of the art laser cutting and 3D print technology.
 Design Technology continues to progress at Canford.

 The GCSE and AS/A2 both follow the Edexcel exam board specifications.